 A plot was formed in 802, while ambassadors of Charlemagne were still in Constantinople.
 Irene was deposed and she withdrew to a monastery she had earlier founded.
-The conspirators chose Nikephoros (802-11) as the new emperor; Nikephoros held several important civil offices, including that of logothete tou genikou, and he perhaps also had military experience to go along with his administrative skills; according to one source he was descended from the royal house of the Ghassanid Arabs.
+The conspirators chose as the new emperor Nikephoros (802-11), the logothete tou genikou who apparently also had military experience to go along with his administrative skills and who was reputedly descended from the royal house of the Ghassanid Arabs.

-Nikephoros was an Iconophile, but he sought to maintain a moderate policy against some of those, especially in the monasteries of Constantinople (called zealots by some historians), who wanted the state to base all its policies on a strict interpretation of canon law.
-As we have said, we should be very careful not to imagine that there were political parties in the modern sense in Byzantium, but for the purposes of analysis we can group individuals into categories that will help us understand their points of view.
-Thus, as mentioned in the previous chapter, immediately after Irene restored the veneration of ikons, a group of monks demanded severe punishment for Iconoclasts, strict adherence to canon law, and the condemnation of what they considered to be immorality in the imperial palace (the Moechian issue).
-This group was also opposed to the appointment of laymen to the episcopacy, favoring those who had spent long years in the monastic life.
-Thus, there was some concern when, after the death of the patriarch Tarasios in 806, Nikephoros had him replaced by another layman and former bureaucrat, also named Nikephoros.
+Nikephoros was an Iconophile, but he strongly opposed the "monastic party," sometimes called the Zealots.
+One should be very careful not to imagine that there were political parties in the modern sense in Byzantium, but for the purposes of analysis we can group individuals into categories that will help us understand their points of view.
+Thus, as we have seen, immediately after Irene restored the veneration of ikons, a group of monks demanded severe punishment for Iconoclasts, strict adherence to canon law, and the condemnation of what they considered to be immorality in the imperial palace (the Moechian issue).
+This monastic or Zealot party was also opposed to the elevation to the episcopacy of those who were laymen at the time, favoring those who had spent long years in the monastic life.
+Thus, the Zealots were upset when, after the death of the patriarch Tarasios in 806, Nikephoros had him replaced by another layman and former bureaucrat, also named Nikephoros.
 Theodore of Stoudios, in particular, objected to the ecclesiastical policies of the emperor and he was exiled once again in 809.
-As a result of his moderate religious policies, the emperor Nikephoros earned the hostility of the monastic writers (mainly Theophanes), who are our main source of information about the period.
+As a result of his moderate religious policies, the emperor Nikephoros earned the hostility of the monastic writers (mainly Theophanes), who remain our main source of information about the period.

-There is no doubt, however, that Nikephoros had considerable success, and he sought to improve the functioning of the state, in both military and administrative terms, something that was sorely needed after the confusion and occasional laxity under Irene.
-The new emperor wished, in particular, to insure the full and proper collection of taxes, which had frequently been remitted under Irene.
+There is no doubt, however, that Nikephoros had considerable experience, and he sought to improve the functioning of the state, both in military and administrative terms, something that was sorely needed after the confusion and occasional laxity under Irene.

+Nikephoros wished, in particular, to assure the full and proper collection of taxes, which had frequently been remitted under Irene.
 In the early ninth century state income was based primarily on the land tax, still calculated on the basis of the quality and the quantity of the agricultural and pastoral land owned by each family.
-Default in payment was to be covered by the village community as a whole, an institution called allelengyon, an important and generally beneficial system, which was designed to insure the collection of tax by the state while keeping land in the hands of the small farmers by covering shortfalls in tax payments through common subscription.
-In addition to the land tax, there was a poll tax, the kapnikon, payable by all rural inhabitants of the empire, regardless of whether they owned land or not, and there were also customs duties on goods brought into Byzantium; these latter were very high and reasonably well regulated, in part because the state was able to force goods to enter the empire through a small number of border crossings.
+Default in payment was to be covered by the village community as a whole, an institution called allelengyon, an important and generally beneficial system, since it was designed to assure the collection of tax by the state while keeping land in the hands of the small farmers.
+In addition to the land tax, there was a "poll tax," the kapnikon, payable by all rural inhabitants of the empire, regardless of whether they owned land or not, and there were also customs duties on goods brought into Byzantium; these latter were very high and reasonably well-regulated, in part because the state was able to force goods to enter the empire through a reasonably small number of border crossings.